 Saving money has always been the easy part of finances.
-I remember the excitement of going with my mom to the bank to open my first savings account in middle school.
+The excitement of going with my mom to the bank to open my first savings account in middle school is still fresh in my mind.
 I saved money from my birthday to deposit into the account; I felt so responsible.
 As I’ve grown, so have my saving goals.
 Que Donna Summer, “She Works Hard For The Money.”
 I DO work very hard to save for the future.
 This year I’m taking it up a notch.
 Money sitting in a savings account isn’t growing; it’s just sitting.
 My focus for this year is investing.
 If I have to work to make money, my money should be working too.
-Here are three different ways I will be tracking and managing my finances this year.
+Here are three different ways I will manage my finances this year.

 My Budget Spreadsheet

-I know there are fancy apps for tracking finances, and that works for you, great.
+There are fancy apps for tracking and managing finances, and that works for you, great.
 I like my spreadsheets.
 It forces me to spend time reflecting on the different categories in which my money is going.
 If I see the dining out collum is becoming more than I would like, I can mitigate this by prepping meals from home the following week.
 I’ve also been able to track electric bills throughout the year and see my car insurance steadily rise for no reason.

 If you would like a free download of my Google Doc Spreadsheet, click HERE